Daryl Davis: Acting

 Davis has acted on stage, film, and television.
 He played a minor character in HBO's television series The Wire.
 He appeared on stage in William Saroyan's The Time of Your Life with Marcia Gay Harden, Brigid Cleary, and Richard Bauer, and in Elvis Mania at an off-Broadway theater in New York City.
-He received positive reviews for his role in Zora Neal Hurston's Polk County.
+He received positive reviews for his role in Zora Neale Hurston's Polk County.